-My dissertation, completed in 2022, centers on the racial politics and aesthetics of crowds and crowd violence.
-Primarily, I analyze literature written by Black and White American authors whose work spans the early 19th century to the early 20th century.
-Considering novels, stories, and essays in tandem with scientific discourse, I look at how writers attempted to represent and make sense of group behavior, especially as this behavior was filtered through discourses of race and racism.
-This project was supported by a Mellon/ACLS Dissertation Completion Fellowship, as well as several other competitive fellowships and awards.
+My book project, The Mass Racial Imaginary: Crowding the Color Line in U.S. Literature, centers on the racial politics and aesthetics of crowds and crowd violence.
+Primarily, I analyze literature written by U.S. authors from the mid 19th century to the early 20th century.
+Considering novels, stories, and essays in tandem with scientific discourse, I look at how writers attempted to represent and make sense of crowd and mob behavior, especially as this behavior was filtered through discourses of race and racism.
+This project has been supported by a Mellon/ACLS Dissertation Completion Fellowship, as well as several other competitive fellowships and awards.
+It also won two annual dissertation awards from UNC-Chapel Hill’s Department of English.
 You can read more about it on my Research Page.

-Related to my dissertation research, I contribute to UNC’s Red Record Project, a collaborative website that is working to document and map lynchings that occurred in the area of the former Confederacy.
+Related to this project, I also contributed to the Red Record Project, a collaborative website housed at the University of North Carolina at Chapel Hill documents and map lynchings that occurred in the area of the former Confederacy.

-My peer-reviewed articles are published in several journals, including:
+My peer-reviewed articles are published or forthcoming in several journals, including:

 - American Literature